 - Review opportunities for increasing safety along sections of the route where threatening behaviour is an issue.
-Removal of inappropriate access points, sensitive vegetation management and installation of security features in key places will offer improvements. - Inspect signage annually and maintain in good condition.
+Removal/ blocking of inappropriate access and installation of security features in key places. - Inspect signage annually and maintain in good condition.
 Maintain road names/ destinations painted on surface. - Address where possible opportunities to improve user safety, such as sightlines with road network.